digital-land/digital-land-postgres/README.md

 Assumption is target digital_land db already has entity and dataset tables.
 In other words migrations are up to date.

 There is a docker compose file to help in using this code locally.

 _**If you have postgres up and running on host machine and you don't need or don't want to use docker compose, then just set the env variables listed bekiw and run load.sh in the task directory.**_

+**Of course if you run locally outside of docker then create a virtualenv and install requirements.**

+    pip install -r task/requirements

 If you want to use docker-compose then read on.